How to Decorate a Small Living Room

 Concealed storage is a great way to house items in the living room without creating a cluttered space.
 Furniture pieces that boast concealed storage, such as an ottoman with built-in storage, are a great option.
 You may also want to consider decor pieces that do double duty as storage, such as colorful baskets or jars.
-Are you having a hard time finding concealed storage pieces that don't take up a ton of floor space?
+Do you have a hard time finding concealed storage pieces that don't take up a ton of floor space?
 Think about biting the bullet and devoting a single wall to built-in storage.
 To further streamline the storage, keep your items in the built-in hidden behind doors or curtains.

 Small living rooms with flat features and dark corners look dreary, even when they boast unique furniture and wall hangings.
 Maximize the natural light in the room, and don't be afraid to add artificial light sources as well.
 You'll bring even more light and depth into your compact living room with wallpaper and strategically placed mirrors and plants.
 Purely decorative mirrors still pack a visual punch and draw extra light into the space.

-Many people steer clear of color in small living rooms, believing that it will overwhelming the space.
-While there is nothing wrong with designing a small living room that features neutral shades, color can be used to make the space appear larger.
+Many people steer clear of color in small living rooms, believing that it will overwhelm the space.
+While there is nothing wrong with designing a small living room that features neutral shades, color can make the space appear larger.
 Select a color scheme with a maximum of three shades to create a unified aesthetic.
 If you want to use additional colors, incorporate them as accents.
 Typically lighter shades make a space look larger, but careful use of darker shades takes the style and drama in the room up a notch.

 When you paint a small living room, select a satin or semigloss finish to reflect the light.
 If you want to tie the color scheme in the room together without painting or buying new furniture, consider an area rug.
-Layer a rug over carpeting to make the room feel more cozy or conceal dark flooring with a brightly colored rug to lighten up a dark space.
+Layer a rug over carpeting to make the room feel cozier or conceal dark flooring with a brightly colored rug to lighten up a dark space.